Crypto Fundamentals

 Gas token priceFMV of ETH/SOL at execution time differs between sourcesStandardize price oracle source

 Gas reconciliation applies exclusively to on-chain transactions originating from non-custodial wallets and DEX trades.
-Centralized exchange transactions (internal order book trades) have zero gas fees — the exchange absorbs network costs and charges trading fees separately.
-Exchange fee reconciliation covers the CEX-specific fee structures.
+Centralized exchange transactions (internal order book trades) have zero gas fees because the exchange absorbs network costs and charges trading fees separately.
+The CEX-specific fee structures and reconciliation methods are covered in the crypto exchanges for accountants guide.

 Automate Your Crypto Accounting